Redpill-Linpro/alfresco-libreoffice-online-edit/README.md

 The Java applet is signed using a self-signed certificate.
 See instructions in the "Building" section on how to sign the build with your own certificates.

 The Firefox Addon can be used to launch LibreOffice.
 If installed it will be the first choise for Firefox users.
 If it not installed, or disabled, the Java applet will be used instead.

+There is also an option to install url handlers on each client to avoid the use of plugins.

 Further detailed instructions will be added to the Wiki.